bloominstituteoftechnology/node-auth1-guided-solution/README.md

 When making changes to the `solution` branch, commit the changes and type `git push solution solution:master` to push them to this repository.

 When making changes to the `master` branch, commit the changes and use `git push origin master` to push them to the student's repository.

+## Objectives

+- implement secure password storage.
+- implement authentication use sessions and cookies.
+- use sessions to protect access to resources.
+- use a database to store sessions.

 ## Introduce Module Challenge